Qualifying adjectives

 Con un collega italiano organizzate una cena fatta in casa e decidete il menù.

-(You and an Italian colleague are organizing a homemade dinner and deciding on the menu.)
+(With an Italian colleague you organize a homemade dinner and decide the menu.)

 Discuss

 • Quale ricetta facile proponi per la cena?
 Descrivila con gli ingredienti.
-(Which easy recipe do you suggest for the dinner?
-Describe it and list the ingredients.)
+(Which easy recipe do you suggest for dinner?
+Describe it with the ingredients.)

 • Gli ingredienti sono freschi e buoni?
 Spiega perché li scegli così.
-(Are the ingredients fresh and of good quality?
-Explain why you choose them.)
+(Are the ingredients fresh and good?
+Explain why you choose them like that.)

 Useful words and phrases

-• una ricetta facile e buona (an easy, tasty recipe)
+• una ricetta facile e buona (an easy and good recipe)

-• ingredienti freschi: la cipolla, l’aglio, il burro (fresh ingredients: onion, garlic, butter)
+• ingredienti freschi: la cipolla, l’aglio, il burro (fresh ingredients: the onion, the garlic, the butter)

-• la panna, lo zucchero, il sale (cream, sugar, salt)
+• la panna, lo zucchero, il sale (the cream, the sugar, the salt)

 Use in conversation